krishvishal/NAG-pytorch/README.md

 # Help
-Referred to the author's repo ,this project was made on the shoulders of giants.
+Referred to the author's repo, this project was made on the shoulders of giants.
 Official Repo: https://github.com/val-iisc/nag